‘I never teach pupils, I only provide the conditions in which they can learn’

 - When you see students displaying positive behaviour, encourage them by putting a stamp or sticker on their chart.
 When they have filled 20 spaces, brainstorm a special reward with them.

 Using desk plates, especially in the early years, provides students with easy access to letter formations, number lines and different shapes.

 Using word walls are a great way to create a print rich environment for your students.
 Students being exposed to words around the classroom is critical to emerging literacy.
 We have over 250 current word wall templates with words on our website.
-These are all customizable.
+These are all customisable.
 Why not start basic with our spelling words word wall.
-Print and laminate so that they can be reused each week for the spelling words.
+Print and laminate so that they can be re used each week for the spelling words.

-This is a great teaching resource to help students read the time on an analog clock.
-Print out the petals and bees to create a colorful display around your classroom clock.
+This is a great teaching resource to help students read the time on an analogue clock.
+Print out the petals and bees to create a colourful display around your classroom clock.

 First week activity ideas

 This is a great teaching resource pack all about what makes a good friend.
 The pack includes; posters, worksheets and activities to display and complete on the first week of school.

 Great simple worksheet to do daily to assess your students’ understanding of number.

 Creating a Maths resource box and English resource box full of laminated games / sorting cards and activities is a great idea to spend time on at the beginning of a school year.
 These can then be used for fast finishes, utilised during English and Maths rotations, used to extend or to reinforce topics to your students.
 We have pages full of resources that are perfect for this.
 Here are some examples:

 Other resources you may like include our classroom theme packs.
 Here are some popular examples: